 The Pre-tribulation Rapture is a False teaching...

-Many (most) "leaders" in so-called Christendom teach of a "rapture" before the tribulation.
+Many (most) "leaders" in Christendom teach of a "rapture" before the tribulation.
 This is another false teaching not found anywhere in the Scriptures.

 Below are some Scriptures that DO speak of Christ’s second coming, which will be immediately after the tribulation (please see Matthew 24:29):